 o How will teachers make judgements about attainment?

-Teachers will use planning and assessment grids.
+Teachers will use key concept grids and planning and assessment grids.
 The child's attainment step will be determined by the proportion of the appropriate curriculum they have mastered.
-The grids, which can be found on the STAT Sheffield website, include some Key Performance Indicators which children must master before they can move on.
+The grids, which can be found on the STAT Sheffield website, include Key Performance Indicators which children must secure and extend their learning in before they can move on.
 This prevents gaps in learning developing.

 o What will assessment look like across school this year?

 At 6 assessment points within the school year, teachers will use the STAT Sheffield materials to assess against the curriculum and determine the attainment step for each pupil.

 Using national data to inform the amount of progress across a year or a key stage that should be expected.
 Governors will need to maintain their focus on the statutory assessment points (FS2, Y2 and Y6) and each school will need to decide, based on its own context, what its expectations/targets will be.
 It may be helpful to focus on the proportions of pupils at age related expectations and the progress required to reach the ARE proportion that the school requires in its context.